MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/stores/stores-and-sales.md

 Stores are built upon [Catalogs](../items/catalogs.md) and [Currencies](../economy/currencies.md).
 Your primary catalog should define all of the items in your game.

 Alternately, a store allows you to single out a specific set of items, and make them available for a set time period.
-The definition of a Store is a small subset of items, available for purchase at a specific price.
+The definition of a store is a small subset of items, available for purchase at a specific price.

 ## Requirements